junxit/us-congress-bills-115/metadata.md

 - 2017-01-13 — Introduced in House
 - 2017-01-13 — Introduced in House
 - 2017-01-13 — Referred to the House Committee on Foreign Affairs.
+- 2017-04-25 — Considered under suspension of the rules. (consideration: CR H2829-2832)
+- 2017-04-25 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+534.
+- 2017-04-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-04-25 — Mr. Royce (CA) moved to suspend the rules and pass the bill, as amended.
+- 2017-04-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2829-2830)
+- 2017-04-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H2829-2830)